Ignacius: Taxonomy

 As of 2022, there were four valid species within the genus Ignacius: I. frugivorus, I. fremontensis, I. clarkforkensis, and I. graybullianus.
 There are also two described species of Ignacius from the Arctic of Canada.
 The type species for the genus Ignacius is I. frugivorus and was found at the Mason Pocket locality in Colorado.
 The holotype specimen (AMNH 17368), published in 1921 by Matthew and Granger, consists of an upper jaw with the canine, fourth premolar, first molar, and second molar.

 The genus Ignacius is situated within the family Paromomyidae and the order Plesiadapiformes.
 The relationship between plesiadapiforms and the modern group Euarchonta (Dermoptera, Scandentia, and Primates) is still under debate by paleontologists with some suggesting a closer relationship with primates, and others suggesting a closer relationship with dermopterans.

 The genus Ignacius was found to be synonymous with the closely related genus, Phenacolemur, by G.G.
 Simpson in 1935 but revived by Bown and Rose in 1976.

 Description

+Ignacius graybullianus possessed an osseous canal for the internal carotid nerves, as well as for the promontorial artery, that ran across the lateral portion of the promontory of the tympanic cavity.

 Ignacius, along with the other plesiadapiforms, possess large, procumbent lower incisors convergent with those found in rodents, however, unlike rodents, the incisors of plesiadapiforms were not continuously growing.
 Most species of Ignacius have a 1.0.1.3 lower dental formula although some specimens retain a small P3.
 Compared with other paromomyids, Ignacius has small P4s in relation to M1s with relatively low crowned upper and lower molars.
 The lower molars have reduced cusps, forming an almost continuous crest along the talonid basin.
 The jaw of Ignacius is deep in comparison to tooth crown height, a feature distinct to this genus.
 Upper molars possess strong crests in a distinct 'v' shape between the paracone and metacone.